 AMP wouldn’t be adopted by the majority of the open web if there’s no way to effectively monetize the page views.
 After all, publishers wouldn’t want to trade their mobile ad revenue for incremental pageviews facilitated by Google.

 Soon, AMP came up with Real Time Config, shortened as ‘RTC’ to step up AMP monetization.
 RTC is a simple way to call 5 different vendors to request bids within the span of a second.
 It allows publishers to connect to 5 different header bidding partners to monetize their AMP pages.
 That being said, RTC has its own limitations – making it a second choice.

 Limitations of RTC

-You can use RTC, at its maximum capacity, to send bid request to just 5 demand partners.
+You can use RTC, at its maximum capacity, to send bid requests to just 5 demand partners.
 Typically, publishers would experiment with more than seven bidder partners to find the optimal setup and ensure the best possible CPMs.
 In fact, a Prebid study shows that page load time for ten bids vs five bids doesn’t differ as much as we think.
 In addition, user sync can be done for just one of the five demand partners as AMP permits only one non-visible iframe.

 Usability and Reporting:

 To be precise, we are pushed back to an era – where a wrapper or container doesn’t exist.
 You need a developer to add or remove demand partners into your AMP pages, increasing the chances of errors.
 Further, there’ll be no dashboard or any reporting for you to analyze and optimize.

 Yes, you can use a header bidding wrapper to monetize AMP pages.
 Either you can use Real-Time Config (RTC) but it has its limitations or you can use a wrapper along with RTC.
 A wrapper can help you overcome all the limitations of RTC.
 From connecting to multiple demand partners to manageability to reporting, you can do it all via a wrapper interface and dashboards.
 Apparently, the wrapper should support Real-Time Config, AMP, and use server-side bidding to run auctions seamlessly.
-Many prebid-based wrappers make use of prebid server to implement s2s auctions.

 So, how header bidding wrapper works with RTC?